-The long story behind ~ A tale of a Pirate's unorthodoxy.
+The long story behind ~ A tale of a Mariner's unorthodoxy.

-Home The Story Behind Meet the Cast News from the Crows Nest Tour Schedule Videos and Pictures Contact Us Employment
+Home The Story Behind News from the Crows Nest Tour Schedule Multimedia Contact Us Employment

 Format of the show

-Beware!
-Our show is not the cliche, tongue in cheek parody of "Treasure Island" that "Pirates of the Caribbean" is.
+Take heed that our show is not the cliche, tongue in cheek parody of "Treasure Island" that "Pirates of the Caribbean" is.
 Don't get us wrong... we do dearly love the adventures of Capt.
 Jack Sparrow, Capt Barbosa & the rest of the insanely talented and entertaining cast.
-But we're telling a side of the tale that few ever give an ear to.
-If you've ever watched "anybody's adaptation" of Moby Dick on film, and then went back & read the book by Herman Melville, you'd find the books to be far more practical, believable, and more deeply personal than the motion picture industry's compulsion to swing you emotionally every few seconds.
-In our story, death has long lasting & wide reaching consequences, the good do not come out on top of the heap, and relationships are the only real currency in our socially bankrupt society.
+But we're telling a side of the tale that few have ever given an ear to.
+If you've ever watched "anybody's adaptation" of Moby Dick on film, and then went back & read the book by Herman Melville, you'd find the books to be far more practical, believable, and more deeply personal than the motion picture industry's version.
+Film directors have an innate compulsion to swing you emotionally every few seconds, when in reality the cycles between dramatic events are anything but steady or predictable.
+In our story, death has long lasting & wide reaching consequences, love changes as time passes, and some wounds really never heal.
+More often than not, the good don't come out on top of the heap, and just deserves are a pipe dream for the down trodden.
+Life aboard ship is very different.
+Situations occur aboard ship that would not ordinarily occur out in civilization.
+And a crewman must learn tolerance, patience & understanding amid a melting pot of fellow crewmates, lest they go mad.
 We are not pirates ourselves, but instead "salvage experts seeking a quick profit from the aftermath of a failed piratical campaign".
-Some would argue that this walks the fence of moral & ethical virtue, but those of an opinion aren't paying our bills or taking the risks we do.
-It's nothing personal.
+Some would argue that this walks the fence of moral & ethical virtue, but there is no law on the high sees.
+No judge & jury or any consequence, save that of Davey Jones locker.
+It's nothing personal, but it is our business.

 All our musical sets will be prefaced with a brief Shakespearian theatre performance, setting the tone for the music that follows.
 We're simple "minstrels" in the old classical sense, who believe the role of note & verse is to tell a story.
 Make you a crewman aboard the Pearl Necklace & relive the joy, the love, the horror, terror & excitement we felt.
 It's quite unlike anything else.